-CSHRPE is thought to be congenital and non-progressive.5 The fact that child cases have been reported in the literature supports this idea.
-However CSHRPE is frequently asymptomatic, diagnosis is detected incidentally at advanced age.
+CSHRPE is thought to be congenital and non-progressive.5 The fact that pediatric cases have been reported in the literature supports this idea.
+However CSHRPE is frequently asymptomatic and diagnosis is made incidentally at advanced age.
 Differential diagnoses include the following: combined hamartoma of the retina and RPE, congenital hypertrophy of the RPE, adenoma or adenocarcinoma of the

-RPE, hyperplasia of the RPE, intraretinally foreign body, and retinal invasion from an underlying choroidal nevus (melanocytoma) or choroidal melanoma.6 Although FA findings were unremarkable in the present case, hyper fluorescence is occasionally observed in the late phases.1-2 OCT typically shows a complete blockage of optical transmission.7 In our case optical coherence tomography showed that an abruptly elevated hyper-reflective mass with deep optical shadowing.
+RPE, RPE hyperplasia, intraretinal foreign body, and retinal invasion from an underlying choroidal nevus (melanocytoma) or choroidal melanoma.6 Although FA findings were unremarkable in the present case, hyperfluorescence is occasionally observed in the late phases.1-2 OCT typically shows a complete blockage of optical transmission.7 In our case optical coherence tomography showed that an abruptly elevated hyper-reflective mass with deep optical shadowing.
 Fluorescein angiography showed blockage of background fluorescence due to the pigmented lesion.
-Fundus autofluorescence demonstrated hypo autofluorescence.
-OCT is most important examination for differential diagnosis.
+Fundus autofluorescence demonstrated hypoautofluorescence.
+OCT is most important tool for differential diagnosis.
 We diagnosed the vitreous protrusion and tumor in our patient with 3D imaging in addition to SD-OCT (Figure 6).

-Since the tumor is asymptomatic and nonprogressive, treatment is usually not necessary.
+Since the tumor is asymptomatic and non-progressive, no treatment is necessary in general.
 However, few cases which have been treated are reported in the literature.
-Barns at al diagnosed CSHRPE at 66 years old patient with vitreomacular traction and treated him with surgery.
+Barns at al diagnosed CSHRPE at 66-years old patient with vitreomacular traction and treated him with surgery.
 They demonstrated the tumor with histopathological examination.8 The lesion showed a nodular proliferation of hyper- plastic RPE cells with attached gliotic retina and internal limiting membrane.
-Bach at al diagnosed CSHRPE at 14 years old patient with macular edema and treated him with intravitreal bevacizumab.
-We did not have any findings about vitreomacular traction, macular edema or epiretinal membrane.9 In a case reported by Arumi et al. excision was performed to exclude retinal metastasis of uveal melanoma and treated amblyopia.
+Bach et al. diagnosed CSHRPE at 14 years old patient with macular edema and treated him with intravitreal bevacizumab.
+We did not observed any findings of vitreomacular traction, macular edema or epiretinal membrane.9 In a case reported by Arumi et al. excision was performed to exclude retinal metastasis of uveal melanoma and treated amblyopia.
 They demonstrated the tumor with histopathological examination.
-No significant increase in visual acuity was observed during patient's clinical followups.10 Retina and retina pigment epithelium invasion was demonstrated with histopathological examination since Arumi et al.'s study did not use OCT.
+No significant increase in visual acuity was observed during patient's clinical follow- ups.10 Retina and retina pigment epithelium invasion demonstrated with histopathological was examination since the study by Arumi et al. did not use OCT.
 However, we easily detected this distinction using OCT.